ARM-software/acle/main/acle.md

 ### Predefined feature macros and header files

+Feature macros indicate whether that feature's intrinsics and inline assembly instructions are available in normal unannotated functions.
+In some implementations, the macro definitions are invariant throughout a translation unit, while in other implementations, the macro definitions can vary with pragmas.

-Testing a feature macro returns the compiler's availability for the feature via ACLE documented intrinsics and inline assembly.
-This property can be independent of where the test is performed, meaning a feature macro does not guarantee the validity of using the feature at the point it is tested.
+The macro definitions are otherwise independent of where the test is performed, meaning that a feature macro does not guarantee that the feature can be used at the point that it is tested.
 For example:

 ``` c
     #include <arm_sme.h>